Maschell/maschell.github.io/_posts/2019-12-27-new-environment-part4.markdown

 To work around this, the necessary permissions must be set and execution with kernel privileges in this area must be allowed.
-These are implemented by the MMU and managed for example by BAT registers (Block Address Translation Registers).
+These are implemented by the MMU and managed for example by BAT (Block Address Translation) registers.
 They can be used to map physical memory block by block to virtual memory with corresponding permissions.
 There are two types of BAT registers: Data BAT registers (DBAT), which map the memory in terms of data, and Instruction BAT registers (IBAT), which map the memory in